AdamUhh/enhanced-erb-template/README.md

 To package apps for your `local platform` & release it to github:

 - Ensure you have a `Github token` named `GH_TOKEN` saved in your `.env` or for `manual pushes`
 - We will use `0.0.10` as an example of your version number.
+Make sure your versioning number follows `semver versioning rules`

 ### Quick and easy